GoInterject/GoInterject.github.io/bApps/InterjectTraining/WIP/BudgetUpload_WIP.md

 ![](/images/WCNTraining/Budget/BudgetUpload_SaveFormula.png)

-Click within the formula bar the top, and it will bring up all of the cell references.
-The blue range of cells under the District column will need to be extended to include all of the rows above it.
+Click within the formula bar the top to bring up the cell references.
+Extend the blue range of cells under the District column to include all of the rows above it.

 ![](/images/WCNTraining/Budget/BudgetUpload_SmallSaveRange.png)
 ![](/images/WCNTraining/Budget/BudgetUpload_BigSaveRange.png)

-Now you will be able to drop in whatever Budget values you want into this tab, and save them up!
+Now you will be able to drop in the desired Budget values and save them!

 ## Do I have security rights to Save from the Budget Upload tab?